gauransh415/EMAIL-TEMPLATES-JARVIS/README.md

 # EMAIL-TEMPLATES-JARVIS
-Email Templates for Azure Email Sending using Jarvis domain
+Email Templates for Email Communication using Jarvis domain